dfmorrison/pyactup/salience-example.md

 the linear units we used for $r$ and $h$.
 Let us instead compute the volume in milliliters, but measure $r$ and $h$ in meters.
 The chunks we create are exactly the same as above, except the values of $v$ are now multiplied by one million.
-Using the linear similarity with $\Phi = 16$ we get saliences for $r$ and $h$ of 381,056 and 235,504, respectively, both seven orders of magnitude above our original results.
+Using the linear similarity with $\Phi = 16$ we get saliences for $r$ and $h$ of 381,056 and 235,504, respectively, both seven orders of magnitude greater than our original results.
 This seems very wrong to me, I would expect the salience, how important an attribute is to the end result, not to depend upon the units used.